ever-co/ever-cli/docs/SPEC.md

 ### 5. Help Output

-Sub-CLIs SHOULD include a header line identifying themselves and showing all invocation methods, so the user knows which product is responding:
+Sub-CLIs SHOULD include a header line identifying themselves and showing all invocation methods:

 ```
 $ os --help